-How to get tickets for the World Cup 2026 final at MetLife stadium and more key details for the FIFA game
+How to get tickets for the World Cup 2026 final at MetLife Stadium and more key details for the FIFA game

 - In the U.S., games will be played in Atlanta, Boston, Dallas, Houston, Kansas City, Los Angeles, Miami, New York-New Jersey, Philadelphia, San Francisco Bay Area and Seattle.

-- New York New Jersey Stadium, aka MetLife, will host the final
+- New York New Jersey Stadium, aka MetLife Stadium, will host the final.

 MetLife Stadium capacity